 - Free version

-The famous software review platform G2 classified Trello as the number 1 planner for Windows, and this proves why is one of the best productivity apps for Windows.
+The famous software review platform G2 classified Trello as the number 1 planner for Windows, and this reinforces why is one of the best productivity apps for Windows.

-Trello is a tool that allows you to manage remote employees due to its minimal and simple UI, which is relatively straightforward.
-The downside is its lack of reporting and time-tracking functionality.
+Trello is a tool that allows you to manage remote employees due to its minimal key features and simple UI, which is relatively straightforward.
+It’s built as a Kanban-based, this digital planner is often used as a task management tool.

 - File sharing feature